I once knew a fairly

 Ah, but Bush has a disability....
 Can that be it?
 From "compassionate

 conservatism" to compassion for the conservative?
-Well, I'm ready to feel
+Well, I'm ready

 compassion for him.
 I want him to get all the help he needs (which will